 Abigail Seguy, Alex LaRosa, Andrew Walen, Ash Christian, Bruce Sturgell, Celia Finkelstein, Chastity Garner Valentine, Cheryl Hayworth, Claire Mysko, Daniel Farr, Deb Burgard, Deah Schwartz, Dianne Budd, Eden Miller, Elizabeth Scott,

-Guy Branum, Howard Murray, Isabel Foxen Duke, Jackson Katz, Jane Read Martin, Janette DePatie, Jefferey Costello and Robert Tagliapietra, Jennifer Posner, Jes Baker, Judith Drake, Kelsey Miller, Kjerstin Gruys, Linda Bacon, Lindy West, Lisa Tealer, Lizabeth Wesley Casella, Lynne Gerber, Magnolia Black, Marilyn Wann, Melinda Alexander, Melissa Fabello, Nicholas Messitte, Pia Shivo Campo, Rajdulari, Rebecca Phul, Regan Chastain, Ricki Lake, Savannah Dooley and Winnie Holzman, Shiela Addison, Sonya Renee Taylor, Substantia Jones, Tess Holliday, and Virgie Tovar
+Guy Branum, Howard Murray, Isabel Foxen Duke, Jackson Katz, Jane Read Martin, Janette DePatie, Jefferey Costello and Robert Tagliapietra, Jennifer Posner, Jes Baker, Judith Drake, Kelsey Miller, Kjerstin Gruys, Linda Bacon, Lindy West, Lisa Tealer, Lizabeth Wesley Casella, Lynne Gerber, Magnolia Black, Marilyn Wann, Melinda Alexander, Melissa Fabello, Nicholas Messitte, Pia Schiavo Campo, Rajdulari, Rebecca Phul, Ragen Chastain, Ricki Lake, Savannah Dooley and Winnie Holzman, Shiela Addison, Sonya Renee Taylor, Substantia Jones, Tess Holliday, and Virgie Tovar

 Fattitude has been written about worldwide.
 Want to read about us?
 Click the media logos.